CPS2018/Simulation_F651/Readme.md

 * Gazebo 7.14
   * OR You can use download and run this script [here](https://raw.githubusercontent.com/PX4/Devguide/master/build_scripts/ubuntu_sim_ros_gazebo.sh):
    1. Download and save it
-   2. Go to the location that you saved it
+   2. Go to the location that you saved
    3. Run `source ubuntu_sim_ros_gazebo.sh`

 # OpenUAV #